Noontypo/NoonRec.github.io/README.md

-# CoffeeVaultRBSData
+# NoonRec - Where 2020 RecRoom Lives
-Data for CoffeeVaultRBS
+Data and Site for NoonRec

-Thx to CoffeeMan#2926
+NoonRec plans release next month
+-Conner From NoonRec-